MolBIFFM/diana/README.md

     }
 ]
 ```
 A list of columns to extract replicate measurements from.
-The default setting is `[]`, corresponding to no data.
+The default setting is
+`[]`, corresponding to no association with mass spectrometry data.

 ```json
 [